-You would probably think, why do you need to get a drip coffee maker when you can just fix yourself a cup of instant coffee?
-Well, if you are a coffee drinker, you would know that there is a big difference in taste and in terms of the coffee flavor.
+You might be thinking to yourself, “why do I need to get a coffee maker when I can fix myself a cup of instant coffee?”
+Well, if you are a coffee drinker, you know that there is a big difference in taste.
 Drip coffee makers are now becoming a staple in the household, as it is one of the most common ways of brewing coffee today.

 Drip coffee makers are preferred by many because they’re easy to use, consistent, and convenient.
 Aside from these things, there are other benefits to love about drip coffee makers.

 - Automatic features, which makes brewing coffee very simple.
 Most drip coffee makers can be programmed to brew coffee in advance by setting the timer and have the coffee waiting whenever you are ready to have it.

 - Brewed coffee can stay warm even for hours.

 - Ability to brew coffee that is lighter in flavor.
 This is because the machine filters out the oil and keeps the coffee taste lighter.